sirspudd/chaos-reins/_posts/2024-03-13-sdk-path-yocto.md

 This issue was not manifest in reference distros like [yoe](https://www.yoedistro.org/).
 What gives?

 Well, it turns out DISTRO_VERSION was not actually the issue; in my distro I set SDK_VERSION = DISTRO_VERSION, and it was this setting of this SDK_VERSION which was driving the rebuilds.
 First I tried setting SDK_VERSION to a fixed value for non class-sdk components, since SDK_VERSION is used in the SDK path.
 This resulted in the most perplexing artifact generation I have seen in 7 years of working in yocto land.
 The resulting images contain binaries/artifacts from weeks/months of sstate cache.
-It is wicked, you will see the phantom of old
+It is wicked, you will see the phantoms of old builds/issues you murdered weeks/months prior rewalk the earth.

- My then attempted to isolate this involved hardcoding SDK_VERSION in qtbase.
+Ok, less general solution, lets hardcode SDK_VERSION in qtbase.
 This succeeded!
 I had to set SDK_VERSION for class-target and class-native, not class-sdk.
 And that appeared to work.
 Now that I had a solution, I went back and looked at yoe again in order to substantiate/communicate my discovery of a work around.
 That was when I noticed that they set SDKPATHINSTALL, where as I was setting SDKPATH for our distro.
 This value had not changed, it had not previously caused an issue, but lo and behold when I removed my SDK_VERSION hack, the issue remained solved.

-I don't know why only Qt is hit by this
+I don't know why only Qt is hit by this: maybe this snippet is responsible?

 ```
     # resolve absolute paths at runtime